Bristol-Myers taps insider Caforio as next CEO

 Caforio has been on the Bristol-Myers board since last year.
 He joined the company in 2000 as an executive in Italy following a medical affairs role at Abbott Laboratories.

-John Boris, an analyst with Suntrust Robinson Humphrey, said Caforio has a highly desirable combination of global commercial operations expertise and background as a medical doctor that will serve Bristol-Myers well as it launches new cancer medicines and other drugs.
+John Boris, an analyst with Suntrust Robinson Humphrey, said Caforio has a highly desirable combination of global commercial operations expertise and background as a medical doctor that will serve Bristol-Myers well as it launches highly promising cancer medicines and other drugs.

 "He is a logical succession and someone who will do a good job," Boris said.
 "It will be a very smooth passing of the torch."